 There’s a lot of buzz surrounding the modern condo developments along the Lakeshore, but homebuyers also have other options.
 On decent-sized lots, you’ll find pretty, older bungalows in the Tudor and Arts-and-Crafts architectural styles.

 Mimico has become one of the hottest places to live in the GTA, so it’s no surprise that home prices have risen recently.
 That said, they are (for the most part) still a far cry from those in downtown Toronto.
-You’ll find a variety of houses within the $600,000 to $900,000 range, and condos tend to fall on the lower end of that spectrum.
+You’ll find a variety of houses and condos that can appeal to a wide range of people with different lifestyles.

 Thinking of buying a home and living in Mimico?
 We know the local market, and we’d love to help you get started.
 Get in touch, and we’ll book a no-pressure meeting to discuss what you’re looking for!